 Is there anything else I should know?

-This test is not used to diagnose mesothelioma but only used to monitor progression or recurrence.
+This test is not used to screen for or diagnose mesothelioma but only used to monitor disease progression, regressionor recurrence.
 The diagnosis of this disease is often difficult and involves many steps.
 It usually begins with a review of the patient’s medical history, including a history of exposure to asbestos, and with a complete physical examination.
 These may be followed by imaging studies of the chest and abdomen, including X-rays and computed tomography (CT) scans, and with lung function tests.
 Diagnosis may be confirmed by examining tissue from a biopsy or fluid from the affected area for malignant cells.

 What is asbestos and how does it cause mesothelioma?

 Asbestos is a heat- and fire-resistant insulating material that was widely used in construction, shipbuilding, and the automotive industry after 1945 through the 1970s.
 Workers breathed in the tiny fibres that comprise asbestos.
 Those fibres entered their pleura, the lining of the chest cavity and lung, and damaged its cells.
-Mesothelioma develops over a long period of between 15 and 40 years.
-Research has also shown that family members and others living with workers exposed to asbestos are at an increased risk of developing mesothelioma.
+Mesothelioma develops over a long period of between 15 and 60 years after exposure to asbestos Research has also shown that family members and others living with workers exposed to asbestos are at an increased risk of developing mesothelioma.